Reporter accuses Republican candidate in Montana of assaulting him

 “It’s unfortunate that this aggressive behavior from a liberal journalist created this scene at our campaign volunteer BBQ,” it said.

-Interviewed later on cable television network MSNBC, Jacobs said he retreated to a parking lot after the confrontation to call his editor and the police.
+Interviewed later on MSNBC, Jacobs said he retreated to a parking lot after the confrontation to call his editor and the police.
 He said he was speaking to MSNBC from a hospital where he was getting his elbow X-rayed.

 In Jacobs’ audio tape of the incident, Gianforte is heard shouting: “I’m sick and tired of you guys.
 The last guy who came here, you did the same thing.”